cannaseedus-bot/MICRONAUT/README.md

 <img src=logo.svg>

 # MICRONAUT
-## The ultimate goal is Native Kuhul css with symbolic compression calculous that renders and the AI has no a sinlge problem with it becasue its all tokens for amchine learning not a runtime display for UI..
+## The ultimate goal is a Native Kuhul SVG inferenece plane with css runtime micornauts and symbolic compression calculous all tokens for machine learning not a runtime display for UI..
 ### We’ve crossed the line that most systems (and most AIs) never even *see*.

 ### Before · Traditional Code